northpolesec/santa/README.md

     <img src="./docs/images/nps-logo-256.png" height="128" alt="Santa Icon" />
 </p>

 Santa is a binary and file access authorization system for macOS.
-It consists of a system extension that monitors for executions, a daemon that makes execution decisions based on the contents of a local database, a GUI agent that notifies the user in case of a block decision and a command-line utility for managing the system and synchronizing the database with a server.
+It consists of a system extension that monitors for executions, a daemon that makes execution decisions based on the contents of a local database, a GUI agent that notifies the user in case of a block decision, a background service for synchronizing the configuration with a remote server, and a command-line utility for managing the system.

 It is named Santa because it keeps track of binaries that are naughty or nice.